Star Sightings: Pharell Williams Serves the Homeless on Christmas Eve!

-Star Sightings: Pharrell Williams Gives Back on Christmas Eve, Teyana Taylor Parties in L.A. & More!
+Star Sightings: Pharrell, Vince Herbert Give Back on Christmas Eve, Teyana Taylor Parties in L.A. & More!

 The spirit of giving!

-Pharrell Williams and music producer, Vincent Herbert, spent Christmas Eve feeding the homeless at the Los Angeles Mission in Los Angeles, California.
+Pharrell Williams and entertainment mogul, Vincent Herbert, spent Christmas Eve feeding the homeless at the Los Angeles Mission in Los Angeles, California.
 This duo plated food for hundreds of those in need and were overheard agreeing that there isn't anywhere they'd rather be on Christmas Eve.

 Teyana Taylor and Karrueche Tran were among the guests who stepped out for the CÎROC Black Raspberry Family Dinner at CATCH LA in Los Angeles, California, on Dec.
 22. VIP guests gathered together right before Christmas to toast to philanthropy, partnership and the Sean Combs Foundation.